leVirve/frequests/README.rst

 PRequests: Asyncronous Requests
 ===============================

-PRequests allows you to use Requests with futures to make asyncronous HTTP Requests easily.
+PRequests allows you to use Requests with Threadpool to make asyncronous HTTP Requests easily.